Schultz816/Cagey-Protest/README.md

 # Cagey-Protest

-## JPS - Julia P. Saucedo (@JPSauSara)

-This branch is focused on the rewards section of the Cagey-Protest project
+This branch is a new branch from dev2. dev2 is the first merge of all team-member's work. julia2 is a banch focused on the following:
+	- [ ] /home html page for both admin & user
+	- [ ] /rewards page

 :trophy: